 Driving under the influence is typically a misdemeanor, with first-timers usually able to avoid jail.
 But DUI causing injury (NRS 484C.430) is a felony, carrying two to twenty years, prison, a $2,000 to $5,000 fine, and a three-year license suspension.

-4. How do you fight allegations of causing serious harm?
+4. How do you fight allegations of causing great bodily harm?

 One way to fight the charges is to show the injuries are not substantial.
 The criminal defense attorney would search for health care /medical records and medical expert testimony to support this.
 And the attorney would also research any past criminal cases that concerned injuries similar to the ones in the present case.
 If the injuries in those cases were ruled unsubstantial, the district attorney in the present case may be persuaded to lessen the charges.

-In addition, the criminal defense attorney would potentially rely on other common defenses to fight serious charges.
+In addition, the criminal defense attorney would potentially rely on other common defenses to fight the underlying charge.
 These could include:

 - The defendant was falsely accused;